mjrio/mjr-frontend-upgrade-angularjs/README.md

 *   Migrate script tags to ESM ([ES Modules](http://2ality.com/2014/09/es6-modules-final.html))

     *   Create ES Modules
-    *   No more IIFE, no 'use strict'
+    *   No more IIFE and 'use strict'
     *   Use Import/Export
     *   Use Javascript bundler (Webpack)

 *   Migrate your javascript (improve your code)

-    *   Prefere ES6+ language features
+    *   Prefer ES6+ language features
-    *   Prefere to write universal javascript (platform independent)
+    *   Prefer to write universal javascript (platform independent)
-    *   Prefere to follow the [AngularJS Styleguide](https://github.com/johnpapa/angular-styleguide)
+    *   Prefer to follow the [AngularJS Styleguide](https://github.com/johnpapa/angular-styleguide)
-    *   Prefere to follow a JavaScript styleguide ([AirBnb](https://github.com/airbnb/javascript), [Standard](https://standardjs.com/), ...)
+    *   Prefer to follow a JavaScript styleguide ([AirBnb](https://github.com/airbnb/javascript), [Standard](https://standardjs.com/), ...)
-    *   Prefere AngularJS components (AngularJS v1.5+)
+    *   Prefer AngularJS components (AngularJS v1.5+)
-    *   Prefere Linter (Eslint) & code formatter (Prettier)
+    *   Prefer Linter (Eslint) & code formatter (Prettier)

-*   Migrate to Typescript (required for Angular, optional for VueJS)
+*   Migrate to Typescript (optional for VueJS)

-*   Add Anglar to your AngularJS app (@angular/upgrade)
-*   Or add VueJS to your AngularJS app (NgVue)
+*   Migrate to @Angular/CLI

+    *   Start with a standard AngularCLI
+    *   Add/cleanup your favor test setup (Jest, Karma, E2E)
+    *   Add @angular/upgrade
+    *   Add AnguarJS and move the old app into the new files structure
+    *   Separate common code (services, filters)

+-   Or Migrate to @vue/cli

+    *   Start with a standard VueCLI
+    *   Add NgVue
+    *   Add AnguarJS and move the old app into the new files structure
+    *   Separate common code (services, filters)

-*   Prefer to separate your AngularJS and VueJS/Angular code as much as possible.
-The router is a good base to make the separation.
+-   Prefer to separate your AngularJS and VueJS/Angular code as much as possible.
+The router is a good base to make this separation.
-*   Prefer to write framework independent code.
+-   Prefer to write framework independent code.
 This code can be shared by both frameworks
-*   Split your unit test setup/runs per framework.
-*   Write new feature in the new framework
+-   Write new feature in the new framework
-*   When an AngularJS feature changes, re-write it in the new framework
+-   When an AngularJS feature changes, re-write it in the new framework
-*   When all is migrated to remove AngularJS completely
+-   When all is migrated to remove AngularJS completely
-*   Migrate to @angular/cli (Angular) or Vue-cli (VueJS)

 ## Angular or VueJS